 🕒 Loading...
 Stockholm

-Sometimes the myriad of tiny lights and the knee-high snow can make you feeling magical, and nothing makes the season even more Christmasy than holiday music.
+Sometimes the myriad of tiny lights and the knee-high snow can make you feel magical, and nothing makes the season even more Christmassy than holiday music.

-Jul, which means Christmas in Swedish, peaks on the night of December 24.
-They call this event julafton, and usually during this night, most people will gather with their friends and family to dine, drink and then unwrap their julklappar (Christmas gifts).
+Jul, which means Christmas in Swedish, peaks on the night of December 24th.
+They call this event julafton, and usually on this night, most people will gather with their friends and family to dine, drink and then unwrap their julklappar (Christmas gifts).
+For many people, a Christmas playlist plays in the background throughout the evening,

-With a little help from my Swedish friend, I collected some songs that gives an idea of what Swedish Christmas seems like to a newcomer like me.
-Plus, it is helpful to get used to the language by constantly listening to these Swedish lyrics.
+With a little help from my Swedish friend, I collected some songs that give an idea of what Swedish Christmas seems like to a newcomer like me.
+Plus, it is helpful to get used to the language listening regularly to Swedish lyrics.

-In the first playlist, I compiled ten songs dedicated to those who would like to immerse and discover julmusik while sipping their glögg served with pepparkakor among their loved ones.
+In this Christmas playlist, I compiled ten songs for those who would like to immerse themselves in julmusik while sipping glögg served with pepparkakor among loved ones.

-The morning after Christmas, the holidays continues and there are those who put their boots on and get ready to explore the town during winter break.
-Not everyone gets clinking glasses the night before but you are not alone!
-Let’s enjoy the end of the year and work on that New Year’s resolution while tuning in some interesting Swedish tracks.
+The morning after Christmas, the holidays continue and there are those who put their boots on and get ready to explore the town during winter break.
+Not everyone gets clink glasses the night before but you are not alone!
+Let’s enjoy the end of the year and work on that New Year’s resolutions while tuning in to some interesting Swedish tracks.

 Further reading